jeffbass/yin-yang-ranch/README.rst

 am open-sourcing everything in case it might be helpful to others.
 My projects use Raspberry Pi computers, PiCameras, various sensors and related electronics.
-I control the hardware with Python programs that use computer vision, OpenCV, Numpy, pandas, the PyZMQ messaging library.
+I control the hardware with Python programs that use computer vision, OpenCV, Numpy, pandas, and the PyZMQ messaging library.
 I use the Raspberry Pi GPIO Python module to control lights (e.g., to light the water meter) and irrigaion valves.